Cost to Replace a Kitchen Sink

 Do home warranties cover plumbing systems?

 Yes, home warranties cover repairs to plumbing systems, which include water pipes, valves and faucets.
-However, keep in mind that kitchen sinks are typically excluded as part of the plumbing system, but check your home warranty plan for more details.
+However, keep in mind that while a home warranty might cover a leaky faucet, kitchen sinks are typically excluded as part of the plumbing system.
+Check your home warranty plan for more details.
 When it comes to replacing the sink, you’ll have to pay for a replacement out of pocket.

 Bottom line